Bribery charges crop up against Kerala Minister's personal staff, Cong terms it 'shocking'

 "It was a grave lapse," he said.

-Was the minister not aware of anything that goes on in her office? , the LoP asked and demanded that it also be investigated whether bribery was involved in other appointments being held under the Health Department.
+Was the minister not aware of anything that goes on in her office, the LoP asked and demanded that it also be investigated whether bribery was involved in other appointments made under the Health Department.

+Meanwhile, Chief Minister Pinarayi Vijayan said the Health Minister's private secretary and the staff, facing allegations, himself lodged separate police complaints in this regard.

+Based on Akhil Mathew's complaint seeking a detailed probe into the charges against him, the Cantonment police here registered a case under IPC Sections 419 and 420 (cheating), he said.